ManticoreGamesInc/platform-documentation/docs/tutorials/gameplay/abilities.md

     4. We’re going to make a fancy sprint that uses all 4 phases, but we still won’t need **On Interrupted** or **On Ready** for this case.
 Uncheck those boxes.

-         On Interrupted determines what happens when an ability is interupted by something in-game, and On Ready determines what when [uh find an answer].
+         On Interrupted determines what happens when an ability is interupted by something in-game, and On Ready determines what happens when the ability finishes the cooldown phase and is ready to be activated again.

 4. Click the button **Create New Script** to create a new script with all of this code.
 Name the script `AbilityScript`.